bos-com/OpenCare-Africa/docs/audit-logs.md

 - **Compliance review**: Include audit log coverage in release checklists and periodic HIPAA/GDPR assessments.

+## Reviewing Logs

+- Administrative users can access the read-only endpoint at `/api/v1/audit-logs/` to review and filter audit events.
+- Use query parameters such as `?model_name=patients.Patient` or `?action=view`
+  to narrow down entries when investigating incidents.

 Following these practices ensures every access to PHI is discoverable, auditable, and compliant with healthcare regulations.